Welcome to Living for Dyeing where we explore tips and techniques for colouring your textiles!

 To dye fabric with food colouring you will need:

-• clear vinegar (this stops the colour washing out)
+- Clear vinegar (this stops the colour washing out)

-• rubber gloves (unless you want to look like you’ve got a twenty a day habit)
+- Rubber gloves (unless you want to look like you’ve got a twenty a day habit)

-• yarn or fabric
+- Yarn or fabric

-• pots and pans
+- Pots and pans

-• a source of heat (the heat is what fixes the colour)
+- A source of heat (the heat is what fixes the colour)

 When I did this experiment it was close to Christmas, so I decided to use seasonal colours and went with red, yellow (gold) and green.
 You can only use this method for animal fibres like wool and silk (wool works best).
 You can get more detailed instructions on this process at Instructables (using a microwave as the heat source) but this is the basic method I used and it worked for me.

-How to dye fabric with food colouring
+Step-by-step guide for how to dye fabric with food colouring:

 Step 1: Soak the yarn or fabric for a few hours in a solution of water and clear vinegar.
 A rough guide is a quarter cup (60ml) of vinegar for each 100g of yarn or fabric.
 But as I was dyeing very small amounts I just added a few good squirts to the water.